elastic/pii-tool/README.md

 ### Testing

+Required steps to test:

+* Fork and/or clone the repository
+* `pip install -U '.[doc,test]'`

+That last step will install all testing dependencies.

 With `docker_test` so integral to testing `es-pii-tool`, an effort was made to make the setup and teardown of the Docker containers automatic.